 Yes and no. Lemme ‘splain (insert obligatory Princess Bride reference here).

 Every helmet that we’re aware of is primarily intended as a novelty item (it is possible we’ve missed a pet-oriented helmet that is truly designed to be a safety device – if you know of one, please let us know about it in the comments).

 These motorcycle helmets look great and provide your pooch with buckets of character, but they’re unlikely to provide suitable protection in the case of a serious crash.
-Even humans who wear helmets but don’t wear motorcycle leather aren’t likely to do themselves any favors, as when skin meets asphalt, there’s only one clear winner.
-The same applies to canines.
+They’re just not designed to withstand the types of collisions involved in a motorcycle accident, nor are they designed to protect your pup’s head.

 Dog Motorcycle Goggles & Helmets: Criteria for Consideration